‘RHOBH’ Star Erika Girardi Says She Hasn’t Spoken To Lisa Vanderpump Since ‘Puppy Gate’

-One of the hottest story lines in the new season of The Real Housewives of Beverly Hills is undoubtedly the “puppy gate” scandal that has divided many cast members.
+One of the hottest storylines in the new season of The Real Housewives of Beverly Hills is undoubtedly the “puppy gate” scandal that has divided many cast members.

 So far, Erika Girardi has been pretty guarded talking about the scandal on the show as she has just been watching it play out before her very own eyes.
 But in a recent interview with Mila Kunis, who is filling in for Ellen DeGeneres on The Ellen DeGeneres Show, Girardi decided to break her silence on the issue.
 Kunis started off the chat by asking Erika how much of the “puppy gate” scandal was actually genuine.